danbev/learning-ai/notes/ggml-ssm-scan.md

             const float * s0 = (const float *) ((const char *)
                 src0->data + i3*(src0->nb[2]));
 ```
-And we only have one sequence which is represented by i3 so this is also zero at this point.
+And we only have one sequence which is represented by i3 so this is also zero at
+this point:
 ```c
             const float * s0 = (const float *) ((const char *)
                 src0->data;
 ```
 So for this iteration `s0` is simply a pointer to the beginning of s data.

-Next we have our x tensor:
+Next we have our x tensor, which is the input to the SSM block.
+This is the
+output of the input embeddings->projection layer->convolution layer->Silu:
 ```c
             const float * x  = (const float *) ((const char *)
                 src1->data + ir0*(src1->nb[0]) + i2*(src1->nb[1]) + i3*(src1->nb[2]));